What is Inconel®

 Inconel® Metal Composition

-Inconel metal is actually group of superalloys and not just one type of superalloy, its chemical composition varies across the different alloy types.
+Inconel metal is actually a group of superalloys and not just one type of superalloy, its chemical composition varies across the different alloy types.
 However, all alloys in the Inconel® family are nickel-based.
 Additionally, chromium is typically the second most abundant element in the chemical makeup of Inconel®.
 Practically every form of Inconel® has some amount of iron in its composition, almost always greater than 1%.
 Other elements that are found in some Inconel® alloys include:

 Properties of Inconel®